 Establishment of the “Tracker”

 The data of the “Tracker” is being collected from resources of public domain by volunteers from The Antibody Society and the Chinese Antibody Societies.
 As the workflow shown in Figure 1, as a major approach, the data was collected and summarized from literatures, preprints, search engines, company websites, biotech newsfeed, social media, government databases, etc. In another way, when available, automatic process is being developed and integrated to retrieve data from online databases such as ClinicalTrials.gov by command-line tools.
-Therapeutics programs based on non-antibody proteins with the similar mechanisms of actions as antibodies, such as recombinant ACE2 protein and Fc-fusion proteins, are also included.
+For example, to construct queries based the Application Programming Interface (API) tool of ClinicalTrials.gov, full studies base url [XY1] used as the base query and supplied with parameters including a search expression string containing search fields, values, and logical operators for search and filtering.
+To circumvent the limitation of an maximum of 100 returned results allowed per query, the total number of query hits and their rankings were first obtained, then a loop was constructed using the “min_rnk” and “max_rnk” parameters to iteratively send query for every 100 hits until all hits are exhausted.
+Two versions of such queries were built in Python to simultaneously retrieve hits in JavaScript Object Notation (JSON) format.
+Returned hits were then analyzed manually to ensure relevancy, and logged into an SQLite database indexed by NCTID (unique study ID).
+A direct connection between the database and the main script was achieved using the open-source library sqlite3 [XY2].
+When updating the database, the NCTID of a specific hit can be compared against the list of existing NCTIDs in the database.
+If an entry does not yet exist in the database, it will be flagged for manual review and if relevant, entered into the database.
+If entry exists in the database, its clinical phase will be updated automatically.
+An example of our script with detailed explanation for usage can be found on Github repository [XY3] Therapeutics programs based on non-antibody proteins with the similar mechanisms of actions as antibodies, such as recombinant ACE2 protein and Fc-fusion proteins, are also included.
 Unrelated information such as diagnostic antibodies, polyclonal plasma from convalescent patients, and clinical trials without specific indications to COVID-19 patients in experimental design, were excluded.
 For quality evaluation, all the final data included in the “Tracker” were cross-verified manually by at least two independent volunteers.
 We categorized the data as: target, format, status of development, developer and country, as well as references.

 To build the “Tracker”, the data table containing filtered results was uploaded to the website of Chinese Antibody Society, which was build using WordPress system.
 We used WPDatatable Plugin to integrate the data table from backend to front end of the webpage.
 On our “Tracker” website, the whole dataset was displayed as an interactive table, and grouped by the categories we defined above.
 We also performed data analysis and visualization based on the key features of the collected antibody therapeutic information that is most relevant to the scientific community and general public.
 These include the numbers of therapeutic targets, formats, and program development status of the antibody therapeutics.
 In addition, we plotted the distribution of program development status by country to track the progress of COVID-19 antibody therapeutics programs in different countries.